 Anyway, onward and Westwards.
 Only another 150 miles to go for our holiday to Padstow.
 The time just flew by, and the view from the top of the road as we arrived looked promising.

 We managed to park the cars but could not get into the house as we were 3 hours early.
 The first sortie down the hill to the harbour was the only decision to be made.
-We wrongly presumed, that as this was the last few days of September, the place would be winding down, and the crowds including those little people had gone home or back to school.
+We wrongly presumed, that as this was the last few days of September, the place would be winding down, and the crowds on a holiday to Padstow, including those little people, had gone home or back to school.
 Oh No. Padstow was heaving.
 Full of frustrated holidaymakers who had obviously taken the same decision as ourselves.
 Normally crowds would not bother us but with the severely reduced capacities of the entire hospitality industry, even getting a quick drink was a challenge.

 This was 3 pm after the lunch rush had gone.
 Managing to find a rare table for 6 in the Golden Lion, the first drink(s) of the holiday was consumed.
 Don’t worry, one of us wasn’t drinking the hand sanitiser, they were drinking hot chocolate which was deemed to be too embarrassing to appear in the picture.
 Apart from one Doombar from the local brewery, the remainder of us selected Rattler, a jolly decent draught cider.
 (Ignore Stowford Press glasses).

 After consuming local drinks, what’s for a late lunch?
 When in Cornwall there is only ONE thing to have, CORNISH PASTIE!

 Okay, back to the house, meet the Tesco delivery man with our pre-order of breakfasts, snacks, salties, beer, wine, gin etc. (More details of the house in later posts).